Dren Fazlija1,

 Based on these connections, we derive a DP-based upper bound on SA leakage:

-If training is (ε, δ)-differentially private, then any SA/AI adversary’s advantage is bounded by a function of (ε, δ), grounding SA guarantees in DP theory. -
+If training is (ε, δ)-differentially private, then any SA/AI adversary’s advantage is bounded by a function of (ε, δ), grounding agent security and data isolation guarantees in DP theory. -

 Practical Contributions